 Usually, you can stay in your home until the foreclosure sale is concluded.
 Foreclosure is not a short process and entails a number of steps.
 In fact, if you decide to fight the matter in court, you can stay in your house until the matter is resolved and not make a single payment during that time.

-However, that does not mean you will not have to pay attorney and courts costs after all is said and done.
-Nevertheless, as long as you are involved in the foreclosure process, you can stay inside your house
+However, that does not mean you will not have to pay attorney and court costs after all is said and done.
+Nevertheless, as long as you are involved in the foreclosure process, you can stay inside your house.

 When you miss the first payment that is your indicator to do something about the situation now and not later.
 Many people do not act immediately after they have missed a payment.
 This is where they get into trouble.